These WhatsApp messages show a gay man's terror while hiding from the Taliban

 He tried to hide his features in public

-Many Hazaras have East Asian features -- lighter skin color and distinctively shaped eyes -- that set them apart from most Afghans.
+Many Hazaras have east and central Asian features -- lighter skin color and distinctively shaped eyes -- that set them apart from most Afghans.
 The ethnic group largely practices Shia Islam.

 So Ahmed wore traditional clothes and a turban.
 A medical mask covered his sparse facial hair.
 Sunglasses obscured his eyes -- and any eye contact with Taliban soldiers.